 If you retain an attorney at our firm, we will take the time to examine all the different factors that might affect your case.
 With this information, you can move forward with a newfound perspective on your future.

-Not to mention, our personal injury attorneys can work on every part of your case, from start to finish.
+Not to mention, our Fort Lauderdale personal injury lawyers can work on every part of your case, from start to finish.
 That includes negotiating settlements, obtaining evidence, estimating case values, and much more.

-For more information about filing an 18-wheeler accident claim with the Law Offices of Anidjar & Levine, contact a representative today.
+You can contact a representative today for more information about filing an 18-wheeler accident claim with the Law Offices of Anidjar & Levine.